Court to send inspectors into Argentine soccer federation HQ

 An AFA spokesman declined to comment and said a statement would be issued later.

-Fernandez’s move to bring soccer matches into the households of soccer-obsessed Argentines for free was widely considered a political masterstroke and emblematic of her populist policymaking during her eight years in power.
+Fernandez’s move to bring football matches into the households of soccer-obsessed Argentines for free was widely considered a political masterstroke and emblematic of her populist policymaking during her eight years in power.

 Advertisements typically stream across screens during games hailing government achievements.